CBPFGMS/cbpfgms.github.io/pbialp/README.md

-# GMS BI: CBPF Allocations, lollipop and parallel coordinates chart
+# GMS BI: Allocations by Organization Type, lollipop and parallel coordinates chart

 Data visualisation for the Country-based Pooled Funds (CBPF) allocations in the Business Inteligence Portal at [gms.unocha.org](https://gms.unocha.org/content/cbpf-allocations) .
 The datavis contains several elements: